DFE-Digital/get-into-teaching-app/app/views/content/train-to-teach-in-england-as-an-international-student.md

 ## 2. Get support and advice

-To get advice, you can:
+To get advice about training to teach, you can:

 * call 0800 389 2500 for free from anywhere in the world, Monday to Friday between 8.30am and 5.30pm, Greenwich Mean Time
 * use the live chat service at the bottom of this page
 * sign up to [Get an adviser](https://adviser-getintoteaching.education.gov.uk/) – you’ll be asked for your phone number, email and location so a teacher training adviser can call you back in your time zone